TamirMareli/Network-Traffic-Anomaly-Detection/report.md

 - **Normal traffic**
 - **Attack traffic**

-Visualization of the class distribution revealed a **mild class imbalance**, with attack traffic slightly more prevalent than normal traffic.
+Visualization confirmed that the dataset is relatively balanced, with only a mild deviation between normal and attack traffic.

 Although the imbalance is not severe, it motivates the use of evaluation metrics beyond accuracy, such as **recall**, **precision**, and **F1-score**, particularly for the attack class.